n) Provisions, Contingent Liabilities and Contingent Assets

 ii. provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries,

-50. These Financial Statements were approved by Board in its Meeting held on 23/05/2024 at Noida.
+54. These Financial Statements were approved by Board in its Meeting held on 26/05/2025 at Noida.

 As per our report of even date

-CHARTERED ACCOUNTANTS Yatharth Hospital & Trauma Care Services Limited
+Chartered Accountants Yatharth Hospital & Trauma Care Services Limited

 Firm Registration No.002626N

-Partner Chairman & Whole-Time Director Managing Director
+Partner Chairman & Director CEO

 Ritesh Mishra Pankaj Prabhakar

-Place: Noida Co.
+Co.
 Secretary & Compliance Officer CFO

-Dated: 23/05/2024 M. No 51166 AGFPP2937A
+M. No 51166 AGFPP2937A

 |